vmware/Holodeck/docs/offline_depot.md

 - The disk size is only about 300g for the appliance.
 Depending on what you are doing, you might need more space.
 If this is the case, see the section below on how to add more space.

-- There is a known issue with the depot appliance when you deploy to a ESXi host directly.
+- There is a known issue with the depot appliance when you deploy to a ESX host directly.
 In this case, the Jupyter Labs server may not be able to be configured.
 The depot will still function, regardless.
 To work around this, deploy the appliance to a vCenter instance.

 ### How to Expand the Storage